-Scenario

-Second life parts
+Recycling modelling for second life parts

-The second life parts for Remanufacturing, Reuse or Repurposing shall be evaluated based on regulation or market observation, data availability for parameters and verification criteria.
+The second life parts for Remanufacturing, Reuse or Repurposing shall be evaluated in all levels based on regulation or market observation, data availability for parameters and verification criteria.
 In any case the second life parts traceability shall be confirmed with following recommendation of recycling modelling.

-Table 22: recycling modelling recommendations for second life
+Table 24: recycling modelling recommendations for second life